 Amateur radio: not so amateur after all

-Technical knowledge, licensing, and the importance of building your own parts actually makes amateur radio one of the most non-amateur hobbies.
+Technical knowledge, licensing, and the importance of building your parts makes amateur radio one of the most non-amateur hobbies.
 These are things to know before you take your pick from the greatest choices for ham radios.

 Do you know that ham radio can even be used to contact the International Space Station?
 Well, the reason is a lot of astronauts aboard the ISS use ham radio themselves!
 There are lots of amateur radio equipment on the International Space Station.
 If you hope to contact the ISS, you have many options, like the ARISS-US team has a bi-yearly plan to accept proposals from US educational institutes to build contact with a crew member on the ISS.
 NASA astronaut Col. Doug Wheelock who is a flight engineer for the Expedition 24, uses the NA1SS amateur radio station to make contact using his Kenwood TM-D700E transceiver.
 He uses it from the Zvezda Service Module aboard the ISS.